Account

 Troubleshooting

-- If you encounter a "Conflict" or "Matching user not found" error when assigning users to the SCIM app, navigate to Dashboard > Tasks to check the error details and retry the task.
+- If you encounter this error when assigning users to the SCIM app, navigate to Dashboard > Tasks to check the error details and retry the task.

 (Option 2) Create custom app integrations